BeeGroup-cimne/ENMA/enma_code/installing.md

 5. create a `hosts_file` file with all cluster hosts in the admin node:
     ```
-    <private fast ip> <private hostname>
+    <fast private ip> <private hostname>
-    <private fast ip> <private hostname>
+    <fast private ip> <private hostname>
     ```
-    *Include all nodes in the file (the administrator node must be the first one)*
+    *Include all nodes in the file (the admin node must be the first one)*
+    >TIP: the private hostname can be any name to identify the nodes internally. ex: `<node_name>.internal

-6. copy the [enma_setup directpry](enma_code/enma_setup) to the admin node
+6. copy the [enma_setup directpry](enma_code/enma_setup) to the admin node.
+Choose a folder in the root home `/root`

-7. run the setup utility that will prepare each node for hadoop with bash
+   - run the setup utility that will prepare each node for hadoop with bash
       ```
       bash enma_setup/set_nodes.sh hosts_file
       ```

+   - During execution, some information will be asked by the script to properly set the cluster

+     - **VPN network:** The vpn network you are going to create.
+Choose any  reserved private IP.
+     - **VPN network mask:** The mask for the VPN network. ex: 255.255.255.0
+     - **Main user home:** The home for the main user, where the vpn certs are stored. ex: /home/ubuntu
+     - **Fast private network interface:** The interface of the fast private network.
+     - **VPN interface:** The interface of the VPN network.

-    this script will:
+   - This script will:

      - on all nodes:
        - install the necessari packages
        - set hostnames and hosts
        - set the limits in files and processes
        - configure docker to be executed as non root and start on startup.

      - on admin node:
        - set the VPN server
        - create all vpn clients for each node
        - send the certificate to each node

      - on all nodes:
        - connect to the vpn
        - configure the firewall to block all connections but port 22 in external ip

-8. reboot system to prepare for installing hadoop:
+7. reboot system to prepare for installing hadoop:
     ```bash
     tac hosts_file > hosts_file_rev
     bash enma_setup/run_on_nodes.sh hosts_file_rev reboot